-TTB has implemented policy changes since FY 2012 to reduce label and formula applications, issuing guidance to exempt certain malt beverage products from the requirement to obtain a formula approval and expanding the number of changes that industry may make to an alcohol beverage label without a new approval.
+implemented policy changes since FY 2012 to reduce label and formula applications, issuing guidance to exempt certain malt beverage products from the requirement to obtain a formula approval and expanding the number of changes that industry may make to an alcohol beverage label without a new approval.

-These policy changes successfully reduced the volume of label and formula submissions in the shortterm without compromising TTB's consumer protection role; however, industry trends have resulted in increased submissions that have offset these reductions.
-Specifically, efforts to remove label approval requirements reduced the volume of submissions in fiscal years 2013 and 2014, but filings increased 8 percent in FY 2015 to nearly 154,000 applications.
-Label applications now exceed the historic high reached in FY 2012.
-Similar efforts in the formula area were implemented in FY 2014, with a published ruling resulting in a nearly 30 percent reduction in malt beverage formula submissions.
-However, as increases in formula submissions from the spirits and wine industries have since offset these reductions, TTB plans to proceed with guidance and rulemaking beginning in FY 2016 and continuing through FY 2017 to reduce formula submissions across the alcohol beverage commodities.
+These policy changes successfully reduced the volume of label and formula submissions in the short-term without compromising TTB's consumer protection role; however, industry trends have resulted in increased submissions that have offset these reductions.
+Specifically, efforts to remove label approval requirements reduced the volume of submissions in fiscal years 2013 and 2014, but filings began to trend up again in FY 2015.
+Since last year, label applications increased another 5 percent, reaching a new historic high.

+TTB initiated similar efforts in the formula area in FY 2014, and made significant progress this year with the publication of three rulings that eliminate the formula requirement for products that present a low-risk to consumers or the revenue.
+The malt beverage ruling, published in December 2015, expanded the list of exempted ingredients and processes used in the production of beer, resulting in a nearly 40 percent reduction in malt beverage formula submissions.
+However, increases in formula submissions from the spirits and wine industries offset these reductions, causing overall submissions to increase in FY 2016.
+TTB anticipates that two additional rulings, published in September 2016, for spirits and wine products will help to curb the volume of submissions and ensure industry can bring their products to market without undue delays.
+Additional policy changes may require rulemaking, which TTB plans to evaluate in FY 2017.